Skip to main content

 • Spare batteries

-• 2 sets of outdoor matches in waterproof container
+• Outdoor matches in waterproof container

 • Fire starter (paste or similar – to help you start your wood fire quickly)

-• Winter sleeping mat with an R-value of at least 5
+• Winter sleeping mat with an R-value of at least 4.5

-• Sleeping bag rated down to -40 or lower extreme zone (EN 13537)
+• Sleeping bag rated down to a comfort limit of -35 or lower (EN 13537)

 • Expedition down jacket with at least 350 g down fill (size large)